| This is the 142nd story of Our Life Logs |

 Studies say that people often don’t have memories from the first three to four years of their lives, but I do have one that continues to resurface after all these years: my father yelling at my mother while throwing a chair at her.
 And the worst thing was, he was aware of my presence but it didn’t stop him from doing that.
 Luckily, after the divorce, he couldn’t bully her anymore.

-My mother didn’t want me to grow up without a father, so every weekend my father would come to pick me up and take me to his place.
-Not long after their divorce he married another woman and they had a son.
+My mother didn’t want me to grow up without a male figure, so every weekend my father would come to pick me up and take me to his place.
 Truth be told, I didn’t like spending time with my father as much as he thought I did.
 I was still a kid and I missed my mom so much in those moments.
 Seeing his second child growing with both mother and father deeply affected me.
 Meanwhile, my mother was suffering from minor PTSD (Post Traumatic Stress Disorder) as a consequence of her relationship with my father.
 Therefore, she couldn’t always give me the attention I was naturally seeking.
 So, I changed.
 I went from being a bubbly girl full of life to one that was timid and introverted.

 I began to develop anxiety.
 When I started school, I had a huge problem making new friends.
 I enjoyed my loneliness and refused to open my heart to anyone.
 By the time I was nine, I had had several anxiety attacks, which the doctors said were all caused by stress and exposure to traumatic experiences.
 My parents realized they had to do something before it got worse.